FREE TRIAL UPGRADE!

 • Protected veteran status

-Promoting diversity does not need to be limited to affirmative action employers.
-All employers can target marginalized people in their recruitment efforts to try to diversify their labor pool.
-The Uniform Guidelines on Employee Selection Procedures offer guidance on avoiding adverse employment actions that may affect marginalized people during the selection procedures.
+All employers should hire based on merit and qualifications.
+The Uniform Guidelines on Employee Selection Procedures offer guidance on avoiding adverse employment actions that may affect protected classes during the selection procedures.